rgrove/combohandler/README.md

-If you clone or download the GitHub repo, you can rename `config.sample.js` to `config.js`, edit it to your liking, and then simply run `app.js` to start a standalone server in development mode.
+If you clone or download the GitHub repo, you can rename `config.sample.js` to `config.js`, edit it to your liking, and then simply run `app.js` to start a standalone server in development mode on port 8000.

     git clone git://github.com/rgrove/combohandler.git
     cd combohandler